 - Final year of medical school at an LCME-accredited medical school

 - Completion of third year of medical school upon date of attendance

 - Applying for residency position in emergency medicine

-- If you have faced challenging economic circumstances, please tell us how this scholarship may help you.
+- If you have faced challenging economic circumstances, please tell us how this opportunity may help you.

-- Letter of interest why you are seeking a rotation at the University of Florida, Gainesville Department of Emergency Medicine (500 words or less)
+- Letter of interest as to why you are seeking a rotation at the University of Florida, Gainesville Department of Emergency Medicine (500 words or less)